NJ Mom Haunted By Drunk Driver Who Crushed Both Her Legs In Triple Pedestrian Crash

 Adrianna Lopez remembers everything about the crash.

-She was visiting her brother's girlfriend and her boyfriend on Ocean Avenue in Jersey City on Aug.
+She was visiting her boyfriend's sister and her boyfriend on Ocean Avenue in Jersey City on Aug.
 6, when she spotted the 2019 Toyota Corolla heading right for them and her 2-year-old daughter.

 With no time to think, the 26-year-old mom pushed her toddler out of the way.